I.P. Guide: United States Patent Information at NYPL

-For about a decade now it has been feasible to conduct prior art research for a U. S. Patent entirely online using free search tools available on the USPTO website.
+For over a decade it has been feasible to conduct prior art research for a U. S. Patent entirely online using free search tools available on the USPTO website.
 Although the availability of patent research resources online has not diminished the challenges of prior art searching, it has certainly made the activity more convenient.

 For some patent research projects, however, available online tools may not be the best or easiest resources to employ.
 So, for those contingencies, as well as in recognition of our very important and valuable collections of patent resources here at NYPL, we're posting this revised guide to our collections of historical U.S. Patent text, indexes and finding aids in print, microform and electronic formats, as well as other patent resources.